 When taken before meals, the medication is designed to target the gastrointestinal tract to make you feel fuller.
 It is considered non-systemic, which means the product only targets the gastrointestinal system instead of the whole body.

-The medication is classified as a weight-loss device or pill and is scheduled to hit the marketplace in 2020.
 Its benefits have been proven in clinical studies, and it seems easy to use, and this is what a few of them have to say: